baranikannan/chordx/README.md

 As per the above requirement latency.sh file was created.

 Using Docker Compose the monitoring stack was created.

+#docker-compose up

+Will bring the containers to running. the influx DB folder will be created in the same path.

 Since the container runs in host network the port 3000 should not be used byu any other processes.
 Grafana URL would be http://<host IP>:3000
 Initial username/password is admin/admin.